Overview of Economic Analysis at the EPA

 Two organizations were created to advise the EPA on environmental issues that often have significant economic impacts: the Science Advisory Board (SAB) and the Clean Air Act Advisory Committee (CAAAC).

 In 1978, Congress directed the EPA to establish a Science Advisory Board to provide scientific advice to the Administrator.
-Their role includes examination of different environmental economic issues, so the SAB has established a standing Environmental Economics Advisory Committee (EEAC), and occasionally forms review panels on select economic topics.
+Their role includes examination of different environmental economic issues, and occasionally forming review panels on select economic topics.

 The CAAAC is a senior-level policy committee established in 1990 to advise the U.S. EPA on issues related to implementing the Clean Air Act Amendments of 1990.
 The Subcommittee on Economic Incentives and Regulatory Innovation to the Clean Air Act Advisory Committee was formed by the U.S. Environmental Protection Agency (EPA) to serve as a forum for the Office of Air and Radiation to discuss ideas and policies concerning the use of innovative regulatory policy for air pollution control, including economic incentives.